Notify Me! ×

 • Contact

-Buddy Guy - Reunion Blues
+Buddy Guy Reunion Blues

-• Buddy Guy - Reunion Blues
+• Buddy Guy Reunion Blues

-• Buddy Guy - Reunion Blues
+• Buddy Guy Reunion Blues

-• Orlando Wright - Reunion Blues
+Orlando Wright - Reunion Blues

-• Buddy Guy - Reunion Blues
+• Buddy Guy Reunion Blues

 Gear

-George "Buddy" Guy is a Rock and Roll Hall of Fame inductee and a chief guitar influence to rock titans like Hendrix, Clapton, Beck, and Vaughan.
-At the age of 72, he appeared on the cover of Rolling Stone as part of the magazine's 100 Greatest Guitar Songs package.
-He has earned five Grammys, 23 W.C.
-Handy Blues Awards (the most any artist has received), the Billboard magazine Century Award for distinguished artistic achievement, and the Presidential National Medal of Arts.
+He has appeared on the cover of Rolling Stone as part of the magazine's 100 Greatest Guitar Songs package.
+He has earned multiple Grammys & The Blues Music Awards (the most any artist has received), Billboard's 1993 Century Award for distinguished artistic achievement, the Presidential National Medal of Arts and is a Kennedy Center Honoree.

 Buddy was all of seven years old when he fashioned his first makeshift guitar which was a two-string contraption attached to a piece of wood and secured with his mothers hairpins.
 It would be nearly a decade before Buddy would own an actual guitar, a Harmony acoustic that now proudly sits on display at the Rock and Roll Hall of Fame.